oreotikii/bambuddy/README.md

 ### Environment Variables

-Bambusy can be configured using environment variables or a `.env` file in the project root.
+Bambuddy can be configured using environment variables or a `.env` file in the project root.
 Copy `.env.example` to `.env` and adjust as needed:

 ```bash
 cp .env.example .env